A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Final remarks

 \section{Final remarks}

-\textbf{Contribution.} We are developing a comprehensive approach to reductive proof search that is naturally integrated with the Curry-Howard isomorphism: the $\lb$-terms used to represent proofs are seen co-inductively in order to capture (possibly infinite) solutions of search problems.
+\textbf{Contribution.} We are developing a comprehensive approach to reductive proof search that is naturally integrated with the Curry-Howard isomorphism: the lambda-terms used to represent proofs are seen co-inductively in order to capture (possibly infinite) solutions of search problems.
 But this Curry-Howard representation is just a convenient definition of the structures generated by proof search.
 An effective analysis has to be conducted in an accompanying, equivalent, finitary representation, which may be seen as the main technical contribution.
-The role of formal sums also stands out, specially in connection with the new operation of co-contraction.
-Finally, the design of the finitary calculus is noteworthy, with its combination of formal sums, fixed points, and a relaxed form of fixed-point variable binding, capable of cycle detection through the type system.
+The role of formal sums also stands out, specially in connection with the new operation of decontraction.
+Also noteworthy is both the design of the finitary calculus (with its combination of formal sums, fixed points, and a relaxed form of fixed-point variable binding) and its typing system, which uses the relaxed form of binding to detect cycles in proof search, and which is sound and complete w.\,r.\,t.~a declarative semantics into coinductive forests.